 The peninsula hosts some of the most beautiful beaches in Greece.
-With crystal water and surrounded by steep green mountainsides, Pelion beaches provide some truly beautiful places to relax.
+With crystal-clear waters surrounded by steep green mountainsides, Pelion beaches provide some truly beautiful places to relax.

 The most impressive beaches in Pelion are found on the eastern side of the peninsula, including Mylopotamos, Agios Ioannis, Papa Nero, and Horefto.

-Mylopotamos is definitely one of the top choices, when it comes to Pelion beaches.
-White sand and small pebbles, imposing rocks dividing the beach into two parts and pine trees, offering their shade generously.
-This is a place to relax and enjoy nature’s bliss, away from the crowds and the noise.
+Mylopotamos is definitely one of the top choices when it comes to Pelion beaches.
+White sand and small pebbles, imposing rocks dividing the beach into two and pine trees generously offering their shade are characteristic of Mylopotamos.
+This is a place to relax and enjoy nature’s bliss away from the crowds and the noise.

 Papa Nero is a top Pelion family destination with azure waters and modern facilities.
-This is a beach that allows you to relax, enjoying the peace and quiet while at the same time relishing the sun beds and umbrellas, the coffee and drinks on site.
+This is a beach that allows you to relax and enjoy the peace and quiet while at the same time relishing the sun beds, umbrellas, and beverages on site.

-The western side of Pelion has beaches sheltered from the north wind so the seas are usually very calm and perfect for families with small children.
+The western side of Pelion contains beaches sheltered from the north wind, so waters are usually quite calm and ideal for families with small children.

-Let’s take a look at all that this mountain has to offer for the perfect destination for family vacation!
+Let’s take a look at all that this mountain has to offer for family vacations!

-Before we get into the details about the mountain, first let’s look at the mythological legend that gives Mount Pelion its name.
+Before we get into the details of the mountain, let’s take a look at the mythological legend that has granted Mount Pelion its name.

-According to mythology, Mount Pelion gets its name from the mythical king Peleus, who was Achilles’ father.
-Legend has it that the mountain is where Thetis and Peleus got married and an uninvited guest, goddess Eris, decided to exact her revenge against the couple for not inviting her to their marriage by bringing a golden apple with the inscription “To the Fairest.”
+According to mythology, Mount Pelion attained its name from the mythical king Peleus, who was Achilles’ father.
+Legend has it that the mountain is where Thetis and Peleus married and an uninvited guest, the goddess Eris, decided to exact her revenge against the couple for not inviting her to their marriage by bringing a golden apple with the inscription “To the Fairest.”

-This led to a growing tension between goddesses Hera, Aphrodite and Athena and eventually led to events which caused the Trojan war!
+This led to a growing tension between goddesses Hera, Aphrodite, and Athena and eventually led to events which led to the Trojan war!

-The nature on Mount Pelion is like no other.
-The mountain itself is a lush forest with a variety of trees such as beech, oak, maple and chestnut which line the winding trails. you will even see Platanus tree groves with trees that grow to heights reaching 30–50 meters, or 98–164 feet!
+The natural environment of Mount Pelion is incomparable.
+The mountain itself is covered by a lush forest with a variety of trees such as beech, oak, maple, and chestnut which line the winding trails.
+You will even see Platanus tree groves with trees that grow to heights reaching 30–50 meters, or 98–164 feet!

-Also your family will enjoy the different types of apple and plum orchards lacing the mountainous terrain of the peninsula.
+In addition, your family will enjoy various types of apple and plum orchards lacing the mountainous terrain of the peninsula.

-Also not to be missed are the mountain’s charming twenty-four villages which retain traditional architecture and construction, displaying beautifully crafted stone buildings carved and made from local grey, blue, or green slate and red clay, of course this combination of colors, and particular details of the mountain made the mountain stunning for the youngest, all this atractions make Pelion a top preferred family destination
+Also not to be missed are the mountain’s charming twenty-four villages which retain traditional architecture and construction, displaying beautifully crafted stone buildings carved and constructed from local grey, blue, or green slate and red clay.
+Of course, this combination of colors and particular details of the mountain make for a stunning mountain for the youngest in the family.
+These attractions mean Pelion is a top-rated family destination.

 There are many villages on the island that perfectly cater to a memorable family vacation.

-“Must-see villages to take your kids are Aghia Kyriaki, a fishing village on the southern side, where you can swim and have a delicious seafood meal or lobster pasta, crispy whitebait and other fresh delights at tavernas To Mouragio or O Manolas,” the website said as it promoted Mount Pelion as a top family vacation destination, based on all the attractive mountain that provides quality spaces to enjoy with your kids and relatives.
+“Must-see villages to take your kids are Aghia Kyriaki, a fishing village on the southern side, where you can swim and have a delicious seafood meal or lobster pasta, crispy whitebait and other fresh delights at tavernas To Mouragio or O Manolas,” the website claims, as it promotes Mount Pelion as a top family vacation spot based on the attractive mountain that provides quality spaces to enjoy with kids and relatives.

-Also, a great way to pass the time with your family is to take the “Moutzouris” steam train.
-It starts at Ano Lechonia and travels to Milies — the trip is around 90 minutes in total and it stops at various villages along the way.
+Another memorable activity for families is to take the “Moutzouris” steam train from Ano Lechonia with Milies as the final destination.
+The trip is approximately 90 minutes long in total and stops at various villages along the way.